padeir0/millipascal/IR.md

 #### LOCAL

-Locals represent values bound inside a procedure.
+Locals represent values bound inside a procedure and are considered dirty values.

+#### ARG

-They represent both declared variables and arguments and are considered dirty values.
+ARGs represent values passed as parameters for a procedure and are considered dirty values.

 #### GLOBAL